 • Poetry Series

 • Sherman Alexie Loves

 A future in which imaginative acts such as reading, writing, and creative thinking are indispensable to a curious, engaged, democratic society.

-As Seattle has grown in size and sophistication, SAL has kept pace and helped propel that achievement.
-The 2,500-seat Taper Auditorium at Benaroya Hall is the home of the LiteraryArts Series and Special Events.
-The Poetry Series is held in Benaroya’s 540-seat Recital Hall.
-SAL U courses take place on the University of Washington’s Seattle campus.
-The Writers in the Schools program serves nearly 5,000 students annually in school districts throughout the Puget Sound area.
+As Seattle has grown in size and sophistication, SAL has kept pace and helped propel that achievement as more than 12,000 residents have had accessible meaningful experiences with the foremost writers and thinkers of our time.
+The Writers in the Schools program serves nearly 6,000 students annually in school districts throughout the Puget Sound area.